 We work together with a specialist wholesaler in India who only works with small scale farmers like Mr Buddhasingh.
 Their main focus area is in Assam, but they also work with Mandal Gaon in Darjeeling.
 They do not just resell the farmers’ teas but also provide support and financial help to small scale farmers to enable them to produce great quality tea – such as investing into machinery and providing them with knowhow.
 This guarantees small scale farmers a fair price for their tea and provides investment into their farm to support their family’s future.

 This Darjeeling Mandal Gaon First Flush has very neat, hand-processed leaves that exhibit medium oxidation.
 The character created is very Darjeeling, yet different.
-The leaves look rather beautiful when brewed, with a wide gamut of mostly green, yellow and bronze colours.
+The leaves look rather beautiful when brewed, with a wide gamut of mostly darker green, yellow and bronze colours.
 The leaves are rather large for Darjeeling and are the result of careful hand processing.
 The bright golden orange liquor has a lightly fruity aroma.
-The flavours are particularly smooth, with a citrus profile featuring tangy, fruity notes that are lightly creamy, sweet and floral.
+The flavours are particularly smooth, with a zesty profile featuring tangy, fruity and malty notes that are lightly creamy, sweet and floral.
+There is also a touch of smokiness that makes it particularly interesting.
 There is a pleasant amount of dryness on the aftertaste but no astringency.
 It is rather finely balanced, with no overpowering mineral or floral perfumed notes that many First Flush Darjeeling teas are known for.
 This is an expertly crafted tea that will appeal to both fans and sceptics of classic First Flush Darjeeling teas.